Everything announced at the Made by Google 2019 event

 — Google (@Google) October 15, 2019

-As an aside, the Pixel 4 and Pixel 4 XL do not support Android’s built-in virtual reality platform Daydream which, effectively, means that Daydream is dead.
+As an aside, the Pixel 4 and Pixel 4 XL do not support Android’s built-in virtual reality platform Daydream, which effectively means that Daydream is dead.

-The Pixel 4 and Pixel 4 XL are available in three colors, black, white, and orange.
-Preorders are already open, starting at $799 and going all the way up to $999 depending on your configuration, with both devices shipping on October 24.
+The Pixel 4 and Pixel 4 XL are available in three colors: black, white, and orange.
+Preorders are already open.
+Prices start at $799 and go all the way up to $999, depending on your configuration, with both devices shipping on October 24.

 Read more: Google unveils Pixel 4 and Pixel 4 XL